v2sCollections/Discord-Exclusives/Hogwarts Legacy-The Goblet/README.md

 - ⛔ Please don't use a similar name to this collection.
 - ⛔ I do not allow you to copy or clone this collection in any way.
 - ⛔DO NOT use a pirated game.
 It is against Nexus rules and is illegal and I will not provide any support.
-- Hogwarts Legacy brand and name is the registered trademark of its respective owner.
+- Hogwarts Legacy brand and name are the registered trademarks of its respective owners.

 ![img](https://i.imgur.com/gF9VG11.png)![](https://s12.gifyu.com/images/SVQQz.png)